Anna Wintour seemingly confirms relationship with Bill Nighy at the Met Gala

 The pair first sparked romance rumours back in December 2022 when they were spotted in New York City for the screening of Nighy’s film Living.
 At the time, The Telegraph reported that while the actor and journalist have been friends for years, they were involved in a private, romantic relationship.

-Rumoured about the duo dating also swirled back in 2018 after they were spotted at a theatre together in London.
+Rumours about the duo dating also swirled back in 2018 after they were spotted at a theatre together in London.
 Nighy briefly addressed the dating speculation to Page Six at the time, saying: “There are a lot of rumours about me and probably about Anna.”

 Prior to her rumoured romance with Nighy, Wintour was married to David Shaffer from 1984 to 1999.
 Before their divorce, they welcomed two children who are now adults: Charles, 38, and Bee, 35.